tokenfactor/tokenfactor.github.io/index.md

 In fall 2021, I'm starting my PhD in Information Studies at the University of Maryland, College Park. :)

 # Research
 I’m interested in the intersections among emerging technologies, systems & infrastructures, information security, and urban resilience.
-I look at initiatives meant to develop and build urban resilience – the capacity of cities to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, etc).
+I look at initiatives meant to develop and build urban resilience – the capacity of cities to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, pandemic, etc).
 I am particularly interested in examining the role of power, politics, and culture that play into technology adoption to understand potential harms and vulnerabilities and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.

 See also: information security, risk, privacy, digital equity, urban planning, ‘smart’ cities initiatives, ubiquitous computing, critical infrastructure, ICT4D